vdelachaux/4DPop-QuickOpen/README.md

 |Names|Actions|Notes|
 |----|----|----|
 |Active 4D Folder| Opens the Active 4D Folder
+|Backup| Launches a backup with the current settings
 |Build| Launches the generation process
-|Check syntax| Performs a syntax check
+|Check syntax| Performs a syntax check & diplays the list of errors if any
-|Compile| Launch the compilation
+|Compile| Launch the compilation & diplays the list of errors if any
 |Data Folder| Opens the current Data Folder|Local mode only
 |Database Folder| Opens the Database Folder
 |Documentation Folder| Opens the Documentation Folder| Local mode only